NTI-Gymnasieingenjor/RedCrossAction-Baltic/documentation.md

 ## Python pip install

-#

-Modules needed to pip install to successful run the script.
+Modules needed to pip install to successfully run the script.

     Install the library by writing pip command in your terminal: